🔼The name Baharumite: Summary

 🔼Etymology of the name Baharumite

-The ethnonym Baharumite comes from the root-verb בחר (bahar), meaning to choose in the sense of to prefer:
+The ethnonym Baharumite comes from the verb בחר (bahar), meaning to choose in the sense of to prefer:

 Jones' Dictionary of Old Testament Proper Names does not separately translate our name but reads Village Of Young Men for Bahurim.
 NOBSE Study Bible Name List also does not translate our name but reads Young Men for Bahurim.
 BDB Theological Dictionary translates neither.